applicaster/developer.applicaster.com/book/analytics/client_side_api/client_side_api.md

 The Morpheus Analytic Storage API enables Applicaster client developers to deliver user profile and default properties to the analytics storage container where this data is held.

-Please carefully read the following segment on PII vs Non PII data - and make sure to use the user properties function with the correct distribution of fields between general and personally identifiable information accordingly
+Please carefully read the following segment on PII vs generic (Non-PII data) - and make sure to use the user properties function with the correct distribution of fields between generic and personally identifiable information accordingly

 ##### PII data vs. Non PII data